Oct 12, 2021

 Step 4 – Configuring vsftpd

-As the next step in our bid to set up an FTP server on Ubuntu VPS, we will be configuring vsftpd and our FTP access.
-In this tutorial, we will allow a single user to connect with FTP using a local shell account.
+The next step is to configure vsftpd and our FTP access.
+In this example, we will allow a single user to connect using a local shell account.
 The two key configurations required for this are already set in the configuration (vsftpd.conf) file.
-Firstly verify that the configuration file actually has settings matching to those mentioned below using the nano command:

 sudo nano /etc/vsftpd.conf